mgattozzi/mgattozzi/pages/posts/scheme-parser.md

 I personally like it, others do not, really just use whichever one works for you or is more readable since it does the same thing.
 It was added syntax though because this pattern was so common in Rust programs.

-Now that you know a bit about macros we can move on!
+Macros allow flexible code generation based off sets of rules defined in them meaning we can have it work differently depending on the context and inputs!
+Macros are quite powerful and if you're willing to learn them you can do some real neat things.
+We won't be writing our own, for the near future at least.
+Instead let's use some to start parsing!

 # Rustacean's First Parser